funvill/funvill.github.io/_posts/2010-01-11-landmines.md

 ---
-title: Landmines
+title: "Landmines"
 date: 2010-01-11 15:36:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: landmines

 ---

 Landmines is a drinking game.

 <strong>What you need to play</strong>